 What Freight & Cargo Insurance Covers

-Federal law requires trucking company carriers to carry some carrier liability insurance, but the minimum requirement may not be enough protection for your shipment.
+Federal law requires trucking companies to carry some carrier liability insurance, but the minimum requirement may not be enough protection for your shipment.
 Moreover, other carriers don’t have the same requirement.
 This is why agents often recommend additional cargo insurance.
 It typically covers external causes of loss and damage to your shipment.

 Common triggers for cargo insurance include: